What to collect now: Buddhist art

 To those who know the field, the collecting shift is unsurprising.
 Despite the recent political opposition to Buddhism by the Chinese authorities, the art history of 17th–19th century Asia is largely dominated by the workshops and travelling artisans of Buddhist Imperial China.
 For the Chinese individuals who dig deep to repatriate their ancestors' greatest achievements, it's hard to overlook this fact for long.

-The first signs of a price explosion occurred a year ago at the 2014 Asia Week in New York.
+The first signs of a price explosion occurred at the 2014 Asia Week in New York.
 Prices are always a little inflated during these events, but a good number of items astounded even the auctioneers as they soared far in excess of their estimates.
 One New York collector I know put it into perspective.
 He reminded me that with most of the very top level items already tucked away in museum collections, this latest wave of private collectors is having to fight over relatively limited offerings.
-Indeed in November 2014 a 15th-century embroidered thangka with direct links to the Imperial Court, set a new world record of $45m (around £29m) at Christie’s making it the most expensive Chinese work ever to sell at auction.
+Indeed in November 2014 a 15th-century embroidered thangka with direct links to the Imperial Court, set a new world record of $45m (around £29m) at Christie's making it the most expensive Chinese work ever to sell at auction.

 The surge has not gone unnoticed.
 Flick through any current antiques trade magazine and it will be littered with Buddhist statues and paintings offered by auction houses up and down the country.
 I feel a twinge of pity for the novice buyer as trawling through a recent list of upcoming auctions I spotted a good number of lots that had errors either in date, country of origin or attribution of the deity.
 It's a field that demands diligent study for auctioneers, not least because of the complexity of the vast pantheon of Buddhist gods.